SFGLab/ChromMovie/README.md

 # ChromMovie
-ChromMovie: a molecular dynamics approach at simultaneous modeling of chromatin conformation changes from multiple sets of single-cell Hi-C data
+ChromMovie: a molecular dynamics approach at simultaneous modeling of chromatin conformation changes from multiple sets of single-cell Hi-C data.

 ![ChromMovie_idea](https://github.com/user-attachments/assets/3a4af3e4-7db9-45cc-8eb6-a5c4696ae5f7)

-ChromMovie is an Openmm based molecular dynamics simulation model for modeling 3D chromatin structure up to the chromosome level.
+ChromMovie is an Openmm based molecular dynamics simulation model for modeling 3D chromatin structure evolution up to the chromosome level and at a single cell resolution.
 Employs hierarchical modeling scheme and can be used with either CPU or GPU acceleration.

 ![k562_chr12](https://github.com/user-attachments/assets/1a07ff34-edd8-4749-a73b-455ed3017c15)

 ## Installation

 ChromMovie software was primarily tested on Unix-based systems and with Python version 3.10.0.
-Before running ChromMovie please install the required packages listed in "requirements.txt".
+Before running ChromMovie please install the required packages listed in `requirements.txt`.

 ## Input Data

 The input to ChromMovie consists of the ordered list of single cell interaction data.
-The data should reflet the cellular process of interest (cell cycle, cell maturation, etc.).
+The data should reflect the cellular process of interest (cell cycle, cell maturation, etc.).
 The data are expected to be placed in a separate folder `input`.
-The files are expected to be in alphabetical order (see examples).
-Each file should contain the single cell contacts in either `.bedpe` or `.csv` format with or without the header.
+The files are expected to be in alphabetical order (see `examples`).
+Each file should contain the single cell contacts in `.csv` format with or without the header.
 First few rows of an example file may look like this:

 ```text
 chrom1,start1,end1,chrom2,start2,end2